Messiah93/GWBot-SandfordFarmer/README.md

 # What is it
-Guild Wars Sandford Farmer is GWA2 based BOT writed in AutoIT. it's used to farm items needed by Nicholas Sandford.
+Guild Wars Sandford Farmer is GWA2 based BOT writed in AutoIT. it's used to farm items needed by Nicholas Sandford in pre-searing.

 # Requirements
 - AutoIT installed on your computer